 The tuition fee covers accommodation(double/triple room), meals, transportation between Prishtina International Airport and the hotel, all courses, coffee breaks, and field trips.
-It does not include: travel costs to Kosovo, visa expenses, health insurance, and subsistence expenses.
+It does not include: travel costs to Kosovo, visa expenses, health insurance and personal expenses.

-Yes, you may come earlier and stay longer than the duration of the Summer Academy(12th of July is arriving day and 22nd of July is departure).
-However, you must keep in mind any restrictions concerning the length of your stay in Kosovo.
-In this case you would be required to find your own accommodation, as KSA will cover the accommodation only for the duration of the program.
+Yes, you may come earlier and stay longer than the duration of the Kosovo International Summer Academy-Part I (17th of July - arrival day and 27th of July - departure) and Part II, if you are applying for Part II (9th of August - arrival day and 19th August - departure).
+If you plan to arrive earlier or depart later than KSA dates, you would be required to find your own accommodation, as KSA will cover the accommodation only for the duration of the program.
 However, you can contact us and we would be pleased to help you find suitable accommodation.

 You do not need a Kosovo visa if you are a part of this list

-You do not need a Kosovo visa if you have a valid multi-entry Schengen visa.
+You do not need a Kosovo visa if you have a valid multi-entry Schengen visa (max.
+15 days stay).

 If you need a visa to enter Kosovo (please click here to find out whether you need a visa or not) we can provide you with an Invitation Letter.
 This letter will only be sent to you upon special request and receipt of your deposit.